montegoulding/lcVCS/README.md

     cd lcVCS
     git pull

-* Open lcVCS by choosing it from the Development > Pligins menu
+* Open lcVCS by choosing it from the Development > Plugins menu
 * Choose lcVCS from the projects list on the left of the projects stack
 * Click the Import Project button
 * When the import is complete the projects list will appear blank so just click the stack to trigger resumeStack and it will show the projects again